 I am frequently asked questions about the difference between an official and unofficial visit, how many schools a player should visit, what they can expect on a visit, and so on.
 Much of this is covered in my book, Preparing to Play Softball at the Collegiate Level, but I wanted to go over the basics for anyone who visits my web site.

 There is no limit to the number of times you may visit a college at your own expense.
 This is called an unofficial visit.
 While you are there, you may tour the campus and learn all about the college.
 However, you may not have a face-to-face meeting with any member of the softball coaching staff at a Division I college until the start of your junior year.
 When taking unofficial visits to Division II or III colleges, you may meet with the coaching staff at any time.

 On an official visit, the college may pay all or some of the following expenses: • Your transportation to and from the college • Room and meals (three per day) while you are visiting the college • Reasonable entertainment expenses, including three complimentary admissions to a home athletics contest.

-Before taking any official visit to a Div.
-I school, you must present a copy of your transcript and proof that you have taken the SAT/ACT or PSAT/PACT.
 Before taking an official visit to a Div.
-II school, you must be registered with the NCAA Eligibility Center and have been placed on that school's Institutional Request List.
-(IRL)
+I or Div.
+II college, you must present a copy of your transcript and proof that you are registered with the NCAA Eligibility Center.

-Since you obviously can’t commit to a college you haven’t visited, it’s a good idea for parents to set money aside for college trips.
-Families should not assume that all of their player’s visits will be official and that all the costs will be covered.
+Since you obviously can’t commit to a college you haven’t visited, it’s a good idea for parents to set some money aside for college trips.
+And families should not assume that all of their player’s visits will be official and that all the costs will be covered.
 This will happen for only a few high profile athletes.